If you’re looking for somewhere to see stingrays in Florida then you’re in the right place.

 Where Can You Swim with Stingrays in Florida?

-The rays do sting in self-defense from time to time if you’re not careful so go with a guide to ensure you don’t get hurt (stings are rare and can be avoided).
+The rays do sting in self-defense from time to time if you’re not careful so go with a guide to ensure you don’t get hurt (stings are rare and can easily be avoided).

-I’ve covered locations all over Florida including the Florida Keys, Tampa, Fort Myers and more.
+In the following list, I’ve covered locations all over Florida where you can see stingrays including the Florida Keys, Tampa, Fort Myers and more.

 1. Key West

-The best place to see stingrays in Florida is in Key West as stingrays thrive in the warm waters of the Florida Keys.
+By far the best place to see stingrays in Florida is in Key West as stingrays thrive in the warm waters of the Florida Keys.

 Key West is Florida’s most southern city giving it a more tropical environment which is similar to that of the Caribbean.
 This is ideal for spotting stingrays.